 Philippine History Part III – Nation – Section 3, Post-Marcos Period – is about the terms of Corazon Aquino and Fidel Ramos.

-Philippine History Part V – Ngayon – shall have its first installment after the election and shall be about the campaign and the results, and one installment per Presidential SONA.
+Philippine History Part V – Ngayon – shall start with the inauguration of President Duterte, with one installment per SONA.

 There is a series on McArthur by guest author Bill in Oz:

 - I might write a summarized biography of McArthur based on those excellent and detailed articles.

 Manong Sonny has written about the initial stages of the development of the Commonwealth Army until 1935, the second installment shall be about 1935-1942.

 Seven Filipino Generations is about mapping history to personal and family experience – essential to making it more relevant to people.

 The lack of strategic thinking evidenced in what happened at Mamasapano inspired me to look at Sun Tzu’s Art of War again – and translate it into a readable form of Filipino:

 Chapter 3 – Paghandang Lumusob